oasis-tcs/openc2-oc2ls/oc2ls.md

 | 1 | **model** | String | 0..1 | |
 | 2 | **manufacturer** | String | 0..1 | |

-The imported definitions would then be used by including references to them in the base schema:
+A Consumer lists the profiles it supports in response to the "query features imports" command.
+The Producer then knows the unique names of all imported profiles and the nsids assigned to each profile by that Consumer.
+The Target type defined in the profile's base schema contains a subset of the Target fields defined in this document, plus a field for each imported profile:

 **_Type: Target (Choice)_**